Foreign relations of Chad: Europe

-Chad is officially non-aligned but has close relations with France, the former colonial power, which has about 1,200 troops stationed in the capital N'Djamena.
+Chad is officially non-aligned but maintains close relations with France, its former colonial power, which has about 1,200 troops stationed in the capital N'Djamena.
 It receives economic aid from countries of the European Community, the United States, and various international organizations.
 Libya supplies aid and has an ambassador resident in N'Djamena.
 Traditionally strong ties with the Western community have weakened over the past two years due to a dispute between the Government of Chad and the World Bank over how the profits from Chad's petroleum reserves are allocated.
-Although oil output to the West has resumed and the dispute has officially been resolved, resentment towards what the Déby administration considered foreign meddling lingers.
+Although oil output to the West has resumed and the dispute has officially been resolved, resentment towards what the Déby administration considered "foreign meddling" lingers.

 Oceania

 Membership of international organizations

 Chad belongs to the following international organizations: